avan06/PS4CheaterNeo/README.md

 > `EnableFilterQuery`: Determine whether to enable filtering Sections when opening the query window, `Default enabled`.
 > `SectionFilterKeys`: Enter the filter value, the filter will be set here when listing Sections.
 > `MaxResultShow`: Enter the maximum number of displayed query results. will only affect the number of results displayed in the ResultView, `Default value is 8192`.
+> `QueryBufferSize`: Set the minimum buffer size (in MB) in querying and pointerFinder, enter 0 to not use buffer, Setting this value to 0 is better when the total number of Sections in the game is low.
+If the game has more than a thousand Sections, Buffer must be set.

 ![option](assets/option.webp)